Online Degrees Blog Social difficulties in autism

 • Heightened stress or anxiety in response to changes in routines2

-Definition of autism spectrum disorder(ASD)
+Definition of autism

-According to the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), ASD is a neurodevelopmental disorder characterized by deficits in social communication and interaction, alongside restricted or repetitive patterns of behavior, interests, or activities.
+According to the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), autism is a neurodevelopmental disorder characterized by deficits in social communication and interaction, alongside restricted or repetitive patterns of behavior, interests, or activities.

 It affects individuals across various domains, including communication, sensory processing, and social skills development.

-Prevalence of ASD
+Prevalence of autism

 Overview of social interaction difficulties

-1. Lack of interest in playing with peers: Unlike neurotypical children who naturally seek out social interactions, individuals with ASD may prefer solitary activities or have unique interests, hindering their ability to engage with peers.
+1. Lack of interest in playing with peers: Unlike neurotypical children who naturally seek out social interactions, individuals with autism may prefer solitary activities or have unique interests, hindering their ability to engage with peers.

-2. Difficulty making friends: Making friends can be a difficult task for those with ASD due to challenges with social norms and nonverbal communication.
+2. Difficulty making friends: Making friends can be a difficult task for those with autism due to challenges with social norms and nonverbal communication.
 These challenges can impede the formation of meaningful social connections.3

-Types of social interaction difficulties in ASD
+Types of social interaction difficulties in autism

 Communication challenges